Michigan Social Studies Standards

 Absolute and Comparative Advantage – use the concepts of absolute and comparative advantages to explain why goods and services are produced in one nation or locale versus another.
 Lesson – What is Specialization?

-Lesson – Comparative Advantage
+Lesson – What Is Comparative Advantage?

 Exchange Rate and World Trade – analyze the effects on trade from a change in an exchange rate between two currencies.
 Stock Game – Core Component